canyacoin/canwork-web-ui/README.md

 git checkout -b "yourname"
 ```

-Setup (new)
+Setup

+Prior to running `yarn` ensure your node version is correct according to NVM.
+Please install node dependencies with yarn (not npm) and do not generate a package-lock.json file.

 ```
 nvm use
 npm install -g yarn
-npm install
 npx husky install
 npx husky set .husky/pre-commit "npx pretty-quick --staged"
 ```

-Setup

-Prior to running `yarn` ensure your node version is correct according to NVM.
 A `.nvmrc` file is included to make this easy if you already use NVM (just `cd` to this projects root folder _with admin privileges_ and run `nvm use` to activate the correct node version)

 WINDOWS USERS: `.nvmrc` format file is not supported with windows NVM so you will have to manually include the version number like `nvm use 10.15.3` and if it says its not installed then first do this `nvm install xx.xx.x`

+Install node dependencies:

 ```
 yarn